ErdemIpek/gnss-visualization/README.md

   - Calculating the GNSS projection.
   - Calculating the heading angle between points.
   - Generating 2D visualizations of the vehicle's path.
+- `plotter.py`:Handles the visualization of the vehicle's path, GNSS projections, and heading angles.
+It uses the Matplotlib library to create 2D  plots that help visualize the movement of the vehicle and the projections from the GNSS data.
 ## Requirements
 - Python 3.x
 - `pandas`